Snicho1945/Film-Release-Date-Analysis/README.md

 The Data was sourced from Kaggle.com "The Movies Dataset" https://www.kaggle.com/rounakbanik/the-movies-dataset.

+## Purpose
+Our objective is to determine the optimal release dates for movies based on the time of year and genre.
+This information could help the entertainment industry maximize gains made from movies as well as be an important tool for independent studios lacking a big budget.

 ## Roles
 This project is a collaborative effort amongst cohorts.